WhatCarAwards banner - desktop

 Reliability rating 98.7%

-3. BMW 1 Series (2019-present)
+3. BMW 1 Series (2019-2024)

 Reliability rating 98.6%

-Don’t discount the 1 Series because it’s BMW’s cheapest model; it’s also its most dependable.
-Only 8% encountered hiccups, with mainly non-engine electrical gremlins.
+The recently replaced 1 Series is also the brand's most dependable.
+Only 8% of owners encountered hiccups, with mainly non-engine electrical gremlins.
 All cars remained driveable, and two-thirds were fixed in less than a week.
 Eighty-three percent of repairs were done gratis; 17% of owners paid up to £100.

 Reliability rating 97.6%

-The latest Honda Civic has suffered with far fewer faults than its predecessor, according to owners: 8% of new models went wrong, compared with 27 of previous generation examples.
-Issues with the steering system were the only area they highlighted.
+The latest Civic has suffered with far fewer faults than its predecessor, according to owners: 8% of new models went wrong, compared with 27 of previous generation examples.
+Issues with the steering system was the only area they highlighted.
 Although Honda covered the cost of all repairs, all faulty cars were off the road for more than a week.

 5. Hyundai Ioniq hybrid (2016-2022)